tarantool/doc/doc/reference/configuration/configuration_reference.rst

     -   On versions less than 3.1.0, the ``upgraded`` label is set to ``false``.
     -   On versions 3.1.0 or newer, the ``upgraded`` label is set to ``true``.
         Additionally, new ``compat`` options are defined.
-These options were introduced in version 3.1.0, so on older versions they would lead to validation errors.
+These options were introduced in version 3.1.0, so on older versions they would cause an error.

     ..  literalinclude:: /code_snippets/snippets/config/instances.enabled/conditional/config.yaml
         :language: yaml